General standards for private sector housing

 Any landlord can become accredited with the NRLA and can opt into a NRLA membership package that suits their needs.

 - access to subsidised training courses

-In order to encourage more landlords to join the NLA and become accredited, we are offering some incentives.
+In order to encourage more landlords to join the NRLA and become accredited, we are offering some incentives.

-We will pay the fee of the one day, foundation accreditation course for landlords to become accredited.
-For privately rented dwellings, we are offering to:
+For landlords who rent out property within South Lakeland District area, we will pay the fee of the one day, foundation accreditation course for landlords to become accredited.